dispatchrun/coroutine/README.md

-The `coroutine` package can be used as a simple library to create coroutines in a Go program, allowing the function passed as entry point to the coroutine to be paused by at yield points and later resumed by the caller.
+The `coroutine` package can be used as a simple library to create coroutines in a Go program, allowing the function passed as entry point to the coroutine to be paused at yield points and later resumed by the caller.

 When pausing, the coroutine yields a value that is received by the caller, and on resumption the caller can send back a value that the coroutine obtains as